gvacaliuc/momsconnection.net/content/my-story.md

 weight: 2
 ---

 Hello!
-My name is Karen, and I am a certified birth and postpartum doula, connecting families through birth.
+My name is Karen, and I am a certified birth doula, connecting families through birth.
 I offer doula services in the Anderson, Knox, Morgan, and Roane Counties.
 I am passionate about mothers, babies, and family.
-I also have a deep desire to empower women through positive experiences of pregnancy, labor, childbirth, and the postpartum period.
+I also have a deep desire to empower women through positive experiences of pregnancy, labor, and childbirth.

 I was born and raised in NH and moved to TN in 2009.
 My past jobs have been varied and included: administrative assistant, medical biller, costume